rhunce/ReactMiniChallenge/README.md

 # ReactMiniChallenge

-Use this repo to practice React.
-Delete all the code from the React copmonent files except for the div tags and their classNames (to maintain the CSS styling).
-Now, rebuild the components from scratch to complete an app which displays random animal facts.
+Fill in the the incomplete files to complete a React app that displays random animal facts.
+Follow the errors in your browser, and make the tests pass complete this app.
+You'll be working in the following files:
+--App.jsx
+--FactsList.jsx
+--Fact.jsx

 ## Demo